A Quantum Linear Systems Pathway for Solving Differential Equations: Circuit Level Simulations

 \section{Circuit Level Simulations}

-We perform circuit-level simulations to evaluate QSVT-based matrix inversion for linear systems, starting with a complex tridiagonal linear system.
+We perform circuit-level simulations to evaluate QSVT-based matrix inversion for linear systems, starting with a complex tridiagonal system.
 Applications include differential equations from CFD, such as the heat equation with Dirichlet and Neumann boundary conditions and the nonlinear Burgers’ equation via Carleman linearization.
-These simulations demonstrate the method’s applicability and allow analysis of circuit depth and scaling.
-All simulations are performed using the Pennylane software \cite{bergholm2018pennylane}.
+Simulations are carried out using PennyLane \cite{bergholm2018pennylane}, while hardware resource estimates are evaluated for current IBM superconducting quantum processors.